Takeaways from the unsealed Mar-a-Lago search affidavit

 “This is a political attack on our country and it’s a disgrace,” he added.
 “It’s a disgrace.”

 Colvin reported from New York.
-Associated Press writers Mike Balsamo, Lisa Mascaro and Eric Tucker contributed to this report.
+Associated Press writers Mike Balsamo, Lisa Mascaro, Eric Tucker and Nomaan Merchant contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.